projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 **Examine BGP state on a Windows host**

-The Windows BGP router exposes its configuration and state as Powershell commandlets.
+The Windows BGP router exposes its configuration and state as PowerShell commandlets.

 **To show BGP peers**: